Autoscaler/autoscaler/autoscale-scaler-kubernetes/README.md

  The configuration source for this module is [K8sAutoscaleConfiguration](https://github.com/Autoscaler/autoscaler/blob/develop/autoscale-kubernetes-container/src/main/config/cfg~caf~autoscaler~K8sAutoscaleConfiguration.js).
  The following configuration options are present:

+ - maximumInstances: the absolute upper ceiling for number of instances of a service.
+Minimum 1.
+ - metric: the Kubernetes metadata lablel that will identify deployments to scale.
+Must not be null and must not be empty.
  - namespace: the Kubernetes namespace which contains the target deployments.
  Must not be null and must not be empty.
- - maximumInstances: the absolute upper ceiling for number of instances of a service.
-Minimum 1.

 ## Usage